King’s Indian Defense has a well-deserved reputation for spectacular battles often terminated with a massacre on White’s kingside castle.

 Black to play and win!
 Larsen,B – Fischer,R Denver 1971

-Although Fischer is not often credited as one of the main exponents of the King’s Indian defense [you can get the full course on it], he played a great number of games with this opening and used it to beat several strong players of his time like Spassky or Larsen.
+Although Fischer is not often credited as one of the main exponents of the King’s Indian Defense, he played a great number of games with this opening and used it to beat several strong players of his time like Spassky or Larsen.
 In this game, we can see Bobby crush his opponent in only 33 moves with a strong attack along the F-file.

 King’s Indian Defense Game 5: